grnet/synnefo/docs/cyclades.rst

 Cyclades issues VM control commands to Ganeti over RAPI.
 The `update` path is triggered whenever the state of a VM changes, due to Synnefo- or administrator-initiated actions happening at the Ganeti level.
-In the update path, we exploit Ganeti’s hook mechanism to produce notifications to the rest of the Synnefo infrastructure over a message queue.
+In the update path, we monitor Ganeti's job queue to produce notifications to the rest of the Synnefo infrastructure over a message queue.

 Users have full control over their VMs: they can create new ones, start them,